mr-cto/rapiddatachat/README.md

 Note: Other dependencies like uuid, csv-parser, xlsx, and prisma are already included in the project.

+## Environment Variables

+The simplified data upload flow requires several environment variables to be configured:

+- **PROJECT_STORAGE_PATH**: Path to store project-related data
+- **MAX_PROJECTS_PER_USER**: Maximum number of projects a user can create
+- **SCHEMA_VALIDATION_LEVEL**: Level of schema validation (strict, lenient)
+- **COLUMN_MAPPING_STRATEGY**: Strategy for automatic column mapping (exact, fuzzy, none)
+- **ENABLE_SCHEMA_EVOLUTION**: Allow adding new columns to existing schemas

+For a complete list and detailed descriptions, see the [Environment Variables Documentation](docs/environment-variables.md).

 ## Deployment

 The application is designed to be deployed on Vercel with a PostgreSQL database.

+When deploying to Vercel, make sure to add all the required environment variables in the Vercel dashboard under Project Settings > Environment Variables.

 ## Contributing